Biology of Business

 Biological Parallel

-A population of gazelles can sustain 10% predation annually and remain stable across time—the ensemble average survives.
-But individual gazelles can't be 10% eaten repeatedly—one fatal encounter ends their timeline.
-This is non-ergodicity: what's sustainable for the group is catastrophic for individuals.
-Peters' ergodicity economics highlights this: strategies optimal for ensemble averages (portfolio across many firms) can be ruinous for individual time-path survival (one firm's sequential decisions).
+A population of Thomson's gazelles can sustain 10% annual predation and remain stable—the ensemble average survives through predator-prey-dynamics equilibrium.
+But individual gazelles cannot be 10% eaten repeatedly—one fatal encounter ends their timeline.
+Wildebeest herds and African buffalo demonstrate bet-hedging: demographic-stochasticity means individual fates diverge wildly even when population averages hold.
+Even zebra finches in stable aviaries show individual variance exceeding group means.
+This is non-ergodicity: what is sustainable for the group is catastrophic for individuals.
+Peters' ergodicity economics highlights this: strategies optimal for ensemble averages (portfolio across many firms) can be ruinous for individual time-path survival.
+Effective-population-size matters less than your personal survival probability.